 Pennsylvania is home to two major cities, Philadelphia and Pittsburg, and has almost 19 National Parks.
 There is truly a little of everything to do in the Keystone State.

-There are various memorial places to visit in Pennsylvania, like the South Fork Dam, Delaware River, and crash site national parks.
+Pennsylvania has various memorial places, like the South Fork Dam, Delaware River, and crash site national parks.

 There is 1 National Forest, 20 State Forests, 116 State Parks, and 294 sections of State Game Lands in Pennsylvania.
 We will cover some of the Pennsylvania National Parks in this article.

-From Gettysburg to the Declaration of Independence and the Liberty Bell, there is a treasure of sites to see for history buffs on the Appalachian Trail.
+From Gettysburg to the Declaration of Independence and the Liberty Bell, there are treasured sites for history buffs on the Appalachian Trail.

 We know Liberty Bell as the figure of democracy and freedom.
 We also know the Appalachian Trail A.T., a famous hiking trail.
 If you enjoy this, you may also love the Clark National Historic Trail.